 Lemon juice is very rich in Vitamin C, which when applied topically helps clarify and repair any damage to the scalp.
 Lemon juice is an astringent that helps tighten up the hair follicles so that the hair is rooted firmly and less likely to fall out.
 Lemons also contain zinc, which helps prevent hormonally caused hair loss by stopping the production of DHT

-- 1Squeeze three big lemons to extract the lemon juice.You can use prepared lemon juice but fresh is best as the enzymes and vitamins that support hair growth and scalp health in the fruit will be more active.Advertisement
+- 1You can use prepared lemon juice but fresh is best as the enzymes and vitamins that support hair growth and scalp health in the fruit will be more active.Squeeze three big lemons to extract the lemon juice.Advertisement

 You can rinse your hair with lemon and warm water every day to prevent hair thinning and hair loss.